#MySkyeBody Conversations – Ashley Armstrong

 SKYE: How has cancer, particularly the mastectomies and re-constructive surgeries, changed your mental image of your body image?

-AA: Cancer has completely recalibrated my life.
+Ashley: Cancer has completely recalibrated my life.
 It’s taught me to prioritize myself, and it’s taught me to set boundaries around what’s important to me.
 It’s also given me a front-row ticket to see just how powerful—and fragile—human bodies really are.
 My body is capable of incredible healing, but it can also succumb to a disease that I can’t see or feel.
 I think that combination of empowerment and powerlessness gives me some humility and a better sense of where I fit into the world.
 It helps me appreciate the inherent beauty that we all have inside of us, even if it doesn’t conform to a physical ideal.

 SKYE: What is your favourite physical attribute?

-AA: My scars represent everything I’ve been through and everything that I’ve become.
+Ashley: My scars represent everything I’ve been through and everything that I’ve become.
 I have 13 scars from cancer, and I hold a deep respect for every one of them.

 SKYE: Having gone through this process, what was the best advice you've ever gotten as it relates to (body image) acceptance and is the best advice you can give to someone else currently going through the same thing?

-AA: We need to stop bullying ourselves over how we look.
+Ashley: We need to stop bullying ourselves over how we look.
 We encourage each other, so why are we so negative on ourselves?
 I’ve said cruel things to my reflection that I would never in a million years say to my friends.

 So let’s go back to elementary school and remember the golden rule, but flip it around on ourselves.
 Let’s treat ourselves as we would treat others.
 And let’s try to see ourselves in the way the people who love us see us.
 When I had my mastectomy, my friends, family, and coworkers wrote me the most amazing notes about how strong and resilient I was.
 I kept them all and reread them regularly.
 My experience with cancer has taught me a lot of things, and one of them is that you can live a fiercely beautiful life no matter how you look.